cvs-health/testilo/README.md

 In these examples, a copy of the script file named `tp25.json` in the `SCRIPTDIR` directory is aimed at the World Wide Web Consortium and then saved in the `JOBDIR` directory.

 The `aim` function neither reads nor writes files.
-Its arguments are a script object, a host object, and a requester-email-address string, and it returns the script object, aimed at the host.
+Its arguments are a script object, a host object, and a requester-email-address string, and it returns a job object, aimed at the host.

 ### `merge`